open-power/snap/hardware/sim/README.md

 ```

 # Running a simulation model
-The simulation script 'run_sim' is called from $SNAP_ROOT/hardware/sim.
+The simulation script `run_sim` is called from $SNAP_ROOT/hardware/sim.
-The environment variable `SIMULATOR` selects the simulator and can be set to 'xsim' or to 'irun'.
+The environment variable `SIMULATOR` selects the simulator and can be set to `xsim` or to `irun`.
-run_sim will
+`run_sim` will
 * start the simulator (irun, xsim) and wait for it to open an IP socket
 * start PSLSE and wait for it to connect to this socket and open a second IP socket
 * start an application (or list of applications or xwindow, where you can start any app)

 When the app or list or xwindow finishes, this is the signal for PSLSE and the simulator to also end and close all logfiles.
 This means, that PSLSE&sim only runs, as long as the app/list/xterm is avail.
 If you start an app in the xterm and cntl-C it without exiting from the xterm, the simulation keeps running.
-Or start run_sim -app <application> to run just this one app
+Or start `run_sim -app <application>` to run just this one app
-or start run_sim -list <list.sh> to run a list of testcases, before ending.
+or start `run_sim -list <list.sh>` to run a list of testcases, before ending.

 ## environment prerequisites
 ```